There once was a man who couldn't see

 or you can click the image below.

-This video/slideshow is a compilation of three beautiful trips to the Oakland Zoo in California.
+This video/slideshow is a compilation of three exciting trips to the Oakland Zoo in California.
 My two oldest grandkids, Scott and Emersyn, accompanied me on the first one.

 I am a proponent of the work most Zoos do today regarding preserving habitat and the various endangered species and the housing/caring for the wilder co-inhabitants of this earth.
 I am a contributing member of the Oakland Zoo family and will continue to support them.
 The efforts made at Oakland Zoo, and other facilities, are having a profoundly positive impact on the planetwide sustainability of all species in the animal kingdom.